-118. Plaintiffs reassert the allegations contained in paragraphs 1 through pursuant to the Memo constitute final agency action under the APA.

-112 of this complaint as though contained herein.

-119. OPM and OMB's issuance of the Memo and approval of ARRPs reorganize and conduct mass firings of employees, or to approve agencies' plans to do so, as decreed their Memo.
+- 118. Plaintiffs reassert the allegations contained in paragraphs 1 through112 of this complaint as though contained herein. - 119.
+OPM and OMB's issuance of the Memo and approval of ARRPs pursuant to the Memo constitute final agency action under the APA. - 120.
+OPM and OMB lack statutory authority to direct agencies to reorganize and conduct mass firings of employees, or to approve agencies' plans to do so, as decreed their Memo.